This page is also available in: Italian Portuguese (Portugal)

 We need to watch the clusters of thoughts, emotions, and tensions.
 They are the “forces” we need to understand and manage.

-On this site, we will often discuss introspection, art, and forces.
+On this site, we will often discuss introspection, art, and introspective psychology.
 We will do this as our research continues.